 Here are a few tips to help ensure your short sale gets approved…

-- Ask for references of past clients of anyone you speak with to help you.
+- Ask for references from past clients or anyone you speak with to help you.
 Testimonials of past successful customers speak volumes.

 - Ask what their plan is for the short sale process.
 They should be able to tell you instantly how the process plays out.